magentabusiness/magentabusiness.github.io/_includes/templates/install/azure/aks-create-db.md

    * Keep your postgresql password in a safe place.
 We will refer to it later in this guide using YOUR_RDS_PASSWORD;
    * Make sure your Azure Database for PostgreSQL version is latest 16.x;
    * Make sure your Azure Database for PostgreSQL instance is accessible from the IoT Hub cluster;
-   * Make sure you use “thingsboard” as initial database name;
+   * Make sure you use “iot hub” as initial database name;

 and recomendations:
    * Use "High availability" enabled.
 It enables a lot of useful settings by default;